djdava/marsroverkata/README.md

  * Implement commands that move the rover forward/backward (f,b).
  * Implement commands that turn the rover left/right (l,r).
  * Implement wrapping from one edge of the grid to another. (planets are spheres after all)
  * Implement obstacle detection before each move to a new square.
-If a given sequence of commands encounters an obstacle, the rover moves up to the la* possible point, aborts the sequence and reports the obstacle.
+If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.